 Hotels/motels, bars and restaurants, as well as other small businesses were encouraged to apply for this grant opportunity to help alleviate the financial constraint that COVID-19 has had on their businesses.
 This grant money was made available to reimburse Decatur businesses for expenses incurred between March 1 and December 30, 2020, related outdoor dining expenses, PPE purchases, as well as mortgage/rent and utility relief.
 Full list of businesses funded here…Small Business Rapid Relief Funds Business List

-However, the city of Decatur understands that the coronavirus is more than just a public health emergency; it is also a business interruption emergency.
-For this reason, until the coronavirus emergency comes to an end, the city of Decatur will use its website to provide information to help businesses and others who have suffered disruption as a result of government-imposed closures and other limitations on business activity.
+The city of Decatur understands that the coronavirus is more than just a public health emergency; it is also a business interruption emergency.
+For this reason, the city of Decatur will use its website (and social media) to provide information to help businesses and residents who have suffered disruption because of COVID-19.
+Check back to this page regularly.